Horacio Carabelli: Early life

 Horacio Carabelli was born in Montevideo, Uruguay in a family of sailors.
-Son of an Argentinian boat builder, Anibal Horacio Carabelli, and grandson of a Uruguayan naval captain, Carlos Mari, Horacio grew sailing at the Yacht Club Uruguayo.
+Son of an Argentine boat builder, Anibal Horacio Carabelli, and grandson of a Uruguayan naval captain, Carlos Mari, Horacio grew sailing at the Yacht Club Uruguayo.
 As a child his hobby was to build very detailed ship and plane models.
 At the age of eight, he started participating in national and international competitions in the Optimist sailing class.
 During his adolescence he sailed in Snipe class with Luis Chiaparro first and Christopher Shewe afterwards, competing in Snipe World Championships where he obtained the Vieri Lasinio Di Castelvero Trophy in two consecutive World Junior Championships (1984 and 1986).

 Horacio and Luis Chiaparro also obtained the third place in the Open World Championship in La Rochelle, France 1987.

 Horacio represented Uruguay in the Seoul 1988 Summer Olympics together with Luis Chiaparro and Heber Ansorena, sailing in the Soling Class.

 After finishing his high school studies Horacio moved to Florianópolis, Brazil, where his father sailed and built boats.
 Once in Brazil, Horacio became a full member of the Iate Clube Santa Catarina, and continued sailing and working on his father's shipyard while studying naval design and engineering at the Universidade Federal de Santa Catarina (U.F.S.C).
 Horacio has continued his sailing career participating in many international championships in different sailing classes while designing and constructing boats.
 He is an international sailor who participated in three Round the World Volvo Ocean Race competitions, winning and earning a Guinness World Record in the 2010 edition with Ericsson 4 Team.
-He has been part of several America's Cup teams; and is currently participating in the 36th edition of the America's Cup in Luna Rossa Prada Pirelli's team from Italy.
+He has been part of several America's Cup teams.
+In the role of Design coordinator, he won the Prada Cup together with Luna Rossa Prada Pirelli's team from Italy becoming the official challenger of the 36th edition of the America's Cup.
+He is still the Design Coordinator of Luna Rossa Prada Pirelli's team and is currently participating in the 37th edition of the America's Cup in Barcelona, Spain.
+In 2022 the Luna Rossa Prada Pirelli, chaired by Patrizio Bertelli, with Max Sirena as Team Director and Skipper, and Horacio as Design Coordinator, won the Foiling awards at the Museum of Science and Technology Leonardo Da Vinci in Milán.